MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 ### Capture platform data

 By collecting platform data, you can gain insights into the health and behavior of your workload.
 Platform data provides information about resource use, which is key for capacity planning.
 Platform data also provides insights into the health of a workload and can help you detect issues and troubleshoot.
+Consider the following recommendations:

-- *Collect metrics and logs for every resource.* Each Azure service has a set of metrics that's unique to the functionality of the resource.
+- *Collect metrics and logs for every resource.* Most platform resources have a unique set of metrics that aligns to its functionality.
 These metrics help you understand the resource's health and performance.
-Add a [diagnostic setting](/azure/azure-monitor/essentials/monitor-azure-resource#monitoring-data-from-azure-resources) for each resource to send metrics to a location that your workload team can access as they build alerts and dashboards.
-Metric data is available for short-term access.
-For long-term access or for access from a system that's outside of Azure Monitor, send the metric data to your unified sink to the access location.
+Configure each platform resource to send metrics to data sink that your workload team can access as they build alerts and dashboards.

 - *Use platform tooling.* Gather inspiration from built-in and integrated monitoring solutions, such as Azure Monitor Insights.
 This tooling streamlines performance operations.
 Consider platform tooling as you select a platform and invest in custom tooling or reporting.